jhaaslab/Models/docs/Julia setup.md

-Windows: Install from MS store to get latest release and comes with [Juliaup](https://github.com/JuliaLang/juliaup) for version managment open a powershell and type:
+Windows: Install from MS store to get latest release and comes with [Juliaup](https://github.com/JuliaLang/juliaup) for version managment

+open a powershell and type:

 ```
 winget install julia -s msstore
 ```

 Mac/linux terminal type:

 ```
 curl -fsSL https://install.julialang.org | sh
 ```

-Model code was written as of Julia 1.9, if issues arise in future releases set the default to 1.9.X using Juliaup.

 to install latest julia version:

 ```
 juliaup add release
 ```

 # Usage

 Simply open a terminal and type `julia` to start julia's REPL.
 You can execute commands here as you would with the matlab terminal.
-Function calls require parentheses' even with no inputs: i.e. >> `pwd()`
-Files can be run by `include` 'ing the filename: >> `include("path/to/file.jl")`
+Function calls require parentheses' even with no inputs: i.e. >> `pwd()` Files can be run by `include` 'ing the filename: >> `include("path/to/file.jl")`

 # Packages